arghena/assets/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please check the following before submitting the PR -->

-- [ ] I have updated the documentation.
 - [ ] I have updated the CI pipeline.
 - [ ] I have reviewed my changes.